DaveBenham/VenomModules/README.md

 ### LEVEL (VCA level) knob and CV input
 The knob establishes the base level of the internal VCA output.
 It ranges from 0% to 100%.

+By default the Level VCA responds linearly.
+An exponential response is available via the context menu "Exponential level response" option.

 See [Level and Depth Modulation](#level-and-depth-modulation) for information on the associated Env button, CV input, and attenuverter.

 ### DEPTH (XMOD modulation depth) knob and CV input